 In fact, even a regularly maintained unit will leak water out of the back of the AC.

 This article provides information on why do air conditioners leak and how do you check it out.

 Most of the time, it is very hard to diagnose a problem in the air conditioner unit through an untrained eye.

 Most people think that the AC unit is malfunctioning depending on how much water is coming out of the unit.
 It may look like the unit is leaking from different places.

-But there are common reasons as to why an air conditioner would leak.
+But there are common reasons as to why air conditioners drip water.
 Once you are aware of these reasons, you can take immediate steps to fix the problems.

 Here are some of the most common reasons why an air conditioner unit can leak.